 It will take about 30 minutes per pound of turkey to thaw from frozen in the refrigerator.
 It’s better to give yourself a wider buffer, just in case!

-A traditional Thanksgiving dinner menu consists of turkey, mashed potatoes, stuffing, gravy, cranberry sauce, sweet potatoes, dinner rolls, and pumpkin pie.
+A traditional Thanksgiving dinner menu consists of turkey, mashed potatoes, stuffing, gravy, homemade cranberry sauce, sweet potatoes, dinner rolls, and pumpkin pie.
 This will be the ultimate Thanksgiving feast with flavors that everyone will love.

 Besides the turkey, you can estimate ¾ cup cooked stuffing, 1 potato, ¼ cup gravy, ¼ cup cranberries, 4 oz veggies, 2 rolls, and one sixth of a pie per guest.
 I always like to make extra just in case and to ensure leftovers!